 Who Needs to Register for VAT in the UAE?

-- Mandatory Registration: Your business should register for VAT when your annual taxable supplies and imports surpass the threshold of AED 375,000.
+- Mandatory Registration: You must be registered for VAT when your annual taxable supplies and imports exceed the amount of AED 375,000.

-- Voluntary Registration: A business that has taxable supplies or imports between AED 187,500 and AED 375,000 can choose to register voluntarily for the UAE VAT system..
+- Voluntary Registration: A business with taxable supplies or imports of between AED 187500 and AED 375000 may opt to voluntarily register under the UAE VAT system.

 Important VAT Compliance Considerations